matthias-mayr/SkiROS2_skill_learning_demo/README.md

 # Next Steps
 If this gained your interest, you can learn more about learning with skills in these paper:
+* The [SkiROS2 paper](https://ieeexplore.ieee.org/abstract/document/10342216) ([arXiv](https://arxiv.org/abs/2306.17030)) provides a SkiROS2 overview and background information
 * [Skill-based Multi-objective Reinforcement Learning of Industrial Robot Tasks with Planning and Knowledge Integration](https://ieeexplore.ieee.org/document/10011996)
 * [Learning Skill-based Industrial Robot Tasks with User Priors](https://ieeexplore.ieee.org/document/9926713)
 * [Learning to Adapt the Parameters of Behavior Trees and Motion Generators (BTMGs) to Task Variations](https://ieeexplore.ieee.org/document/10341636)

+The dissertation *Learning with Skill-based Robot Systems* includes the papers and provides a more comprehensive overview.
+It is [available here](https://portal.research.lu.se/en/publications/learning-with-skill-based-robot-systems-combining-planning-amp-kn).

+Furthermore:

-You can check out the code behind those papers here: https://github.com/matthias-mayr/SkiREIL
+* You can check out the code behind the above-mentioned papers here: https://github.com/matthias-mayr/SkiREIL
 * Our latest submission **BeBOP** uses learning an planning to create reactive behavior trees for industrial robots.
 The [code is here](https://github.com/jstyrud/BeBOP) and the [paper is available here](https://arxiv.org/abs/2310.00971).
 * For general robot deliberation resources, there is an [awesome list](https://github.com/ros-wg-delib/awesome-ros-deliberation).
 * More info about SkiROS is available in the [SkiROS2 repo](https://github.com/RVMI/skiros2).
 There is also always [the SkiROS2 paper](https://ieeexplore.ieee.org/abstract/document/10342216).